PrivateAIM/documentation/src/guide/deployment/hub-installation.md

 [NGINX Gateway Fabric](https://docs.nginx.com/nginx-gateway-fabric/install/helm/).
 Install the Gateway API resources supported by the selected NGF release before installing its controller.
 The commands below pin NGF and its Gateway API resources to the same release.
-FLAME uses NGF's `SnippetsPolicy`, which is disabled by default and must be enabled explicitly.For a simple self-managed cluster without a `LoadBalancer` implementation, NGF can instead run as a DaemonSet with fixed NodePorts:
+FLAME uses NGF's `SnippetsPolicy`, which is disabled by default and must be enabled explicitly.
+For a simple self-managed cluster without a `LoadBalancer` implementation, NGF can instead run as a DaemonSet with fixed NodePorts:

 ```bash
 NGF_VERSION=v2.6.7